British Museum announces shortlist for Western Range galleries project

 Collaborators: Arup, Benoy, Cookies, Ducks Scéno, EQ2 Light, Purcell, Salvatore Settis, Studio ZNA

-The second stage of the competition will run until December 2024, culminating in a display of the shortlisted candidates’ entries in the museum’s Round Reading Room.
-The final outcome will be announced in early 2025.
+The second stage of the competition will run until December, culminating in a display of the shortlisted candidates’ entries in the museum’s Round Reading Room.
+The winner will be announced in early 2025.

-Nicholas Cullinan, Director of the British Museum, added: “I’m so impressed by the vision, creativity and sheer number of entries at this first stage of the competition.

 Stage two of the competition will involve a day-long charrette with the museum team, alongside various design exercises.